benzman81/homebridge-http-webhooks/README.md

 # homebridge-http-webhooks
 A http plugin with support of webhooks for Homebridge: https://github.com/nfarina/homebridge.

+The plugin gets its states from any system that is calling the url to trigger a state change.

-Currently supports contact and motion sensors.
+Currently supports contact, motion and smoke sensors.

 # Trigger change
 To trigger a change of an accessory you need to call the url http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=NEWSTATE .